-How to legally defend yourself against an attacker
+How to legally defend yourself against an attacker within NZ

-The law protects your right to defend yourself, your property and others from attack.
+The New Zealand law protects your right to defend yourself, your property and others from attack.
 But it is important to know how much force you are entitled to use or you may find yourself facing criminal charges.

 How much force am I entitled to use?

 The general rule is that you are entitled to use a reasonable degree of force to protect yourself and the people around you.
 What is a reasonable degree is measured in proportion to the force or threatened force that you are faced with.
 This means that you cannot injure your attacker if he or she is retreating, nor continue to apply force if it goes past the point of defence and becomes instead an act of retaliation or revenge.

 You should contact the Police as soon as possible after the attack.
 You will need to give them full details of the incident so that the attacker can be charged.

 How do I establish "self-defence" if I'm charged with assault?